nushell/nushell/crates/nu-command/src/dataframe/README.md

 # Dataframe

-This dataframe directory holds all of definitions of the dataframe datastructures and commands.
+This dataframe directory holds all of the definitions of the dataframe data structures and commands.

-There three sections of commands:
+There are three sections of commands:

 * [eager](./eager)
 * [series](./series)